epfl-ada/ada-2023-project-adaroundtheworld2023/data/README.md

 ### Graph Data

 In order to download the preprocessed data for graphs (classification, embeddings, similarities, graphs), use the script below.
-Notice that it may take up to an hour:
+Notice that it may take up to 30 minutes:

 ```bash
 sudo chmod +x scripts/extract-graph-data.sh && ./scripts/extract-graph-data.sh